 The Institute reserves the right to dismiss, suspend, or otherwise penalize any cadet who does not properly adapt to the academic and disciplinary requirements.
 Among offenses that may result in dismissal or suspension are those considered to undermine the purposes, goals and mission of the Institute and compromise the standards of character and conduct expected of all cadets.
-These include the following: physical punishment, hazing or other abuse of any cadet, sexual misconduct, disgraceful or refractory behavior, use or possession of alcoholic beverages, absence without leave, ten or more unexcused class absences or any conduct that may bring discredit upon the Institute.
-Any use or possession of unauthorized drugs or drug paraphernalia is a dismissal offense.
+These include the following: physical punishment, hazing or other abuse of any cadet, sexual misconduct, disgraceful or refractory behavior, use or possession of alcoholic beverages, absence without leave, ten or more unexcused class absences within the school year or any conduct that may bring discredit upon the Institute.
+Poor academic performance may also result in suspension.
+Any use or possession of unauthorized drugs or drug paraphernalia is a dismissal offense; additionally failure to turn into the infirmary may be grounds prescription drugs dismissal.

 Lesser offenses will result in demerits, tours or restrictions to the campus.
 An excessive number of demerits is regarded as a failure or inability to adjust satisfactorily to the demanding environment and may result in suspension or dismissal.
+Poor academic performance may also result in suspension.